FurqanMujahid/PovertyRateAnalysis/README.md

 •  **Model Training**: Trained a machine learning model to predict the share of the population living below $1 a day.

-•  **Dashboard**: Developed an interactive dashboard using Dash to visualize poverty rates, income distribution, and inequality indicators.
+•  **Dashboard**: Developed an interactive dashboard using Dash and Power BI to visualize poverty rates, income distribution, and inequality indicators.

 ## Dashboard Features